ccnmtl/compiled3/content/articles/accessible-pdf-wheel.md

 experience for the exercise is as follows:

 * The worksheet instructions and attribution precede the Identity Wheel.
-A learner would read the instructions before begin working on the exercise.
+A learner would read the instructions before working on the exercise.
 * The twelve identity facets are arranged in a circle.
 While a sighted user would commonly read the wheel clockwise, the hierarchy or order of these facets is irrelevant.